tynanseltzer/Loldraft/README.md

-Notes: We note that with standard minimax tree search, no AB pruning, depth 3 required 41 million nodes searched
+Notes: We note that with standard minimax tree search, no AB pruning, depth 3 required 41 million nodes searched,

+After AB, 21 million nodes for depth 3.

+1.6B for AB nodes depth 4.